 1) What is the average time of a trademark registration process until registration is granted?

-Currently (October, 2017), from the filing date (filing of the application) to the granting of registration, it is possible to estimate, on average, between 24 to 30 months.
+Currently, from the filing date (filing of the application) to the granting of registration, it is possible to estimate, on average, between 10 to 12 months.

 2) What is the validity period of the trademark registration?
 Is it possible to extend the validity of the registration?

 The renewal can be requested in the extraordinary term of 06 months (also called “grace period”), after the expiration of the period of validity, according to the Paris Union Convention.
-In this case, the official fee of the Brazilian PTO will be increased in 50% over the standard rate.
+In this case, the official fee of the Brazilian PTO will be increased in 50% over the ordinary fee.

 If a renewal request is not submitted, within the aforementioned deadlines, the registration will be extinct.